-which reads 8 bytes from the memory location given in %rcxand writes that result into the register %rax, execution is quite similar.
+which reads 8 bytes from the memory location given in %rcx and writes that result into the register %rax, execution is quite similar.
 At stage 5, a shadow page fault due to the data read will occur.
 In stage 6, the MIME will detect it is a data read and sanity check it if needed.
 In stage 7, the MIME will map the staging page read-only, and copy the data to be read to it.
 This data can come from a different system.
 For example, the RTM system might supply the data if the read is for a memory location that was previously written during the current transaction.
 After the instruction finishes, it will then provide two tuples for the record: the instruction fetch and the data read.

-Read/write data flow instruction: It is straightforward to execute an instruction such as cur: addq %rax, (%rcx)
+$Read/write \ data \ flow \ instruction:$ It is straightforward to execute an instruction such as cur: addq %rax, (%rcx)

 which reads the 8 bytes from memory at %rcx adds them to the contents of %rax and then writes the 8 byte sum back to the memory at the address in %rcx.
 For all but the final write, the execution is identical to that of the read-only instruction given above.
 After completing stage 7, the staging page will be mapped read-only, and thus there will be an additional shadow page fault corresponding to the write.
-This fault will be handled in the same manner as with the write-only instruction.
+This fault will be handled in the same manner as with the writeonly instruction.
 After the instruction finishes execution, it will then provide three tuples for the record: the instruction fetch, the data read, and the data write.

 Control flow instruction: If a control flow instruction reads data (e.g., an indirect jump) or writes data (e.g., a stack write on a call), these reads and writes are handled in the same manner as the preceding data flow instructions.
-The key difference in the processing of control flow instructions is that there are up to two breakpoints that need to be introduced.
-For unconditional control flow, a single breakpoint needs to be introduced at the target address instead of at the next instruction.
-For conditional control flow, two breakpoints need to be introduced, one at the target and one at the next instruction.
+Since all the conditions to be checked (e.g., flags) are known at this point, we can "emulate" the instruction, placing the hypercall at the jump target.

 Generalization: Although the above description uses simple two operand instructions and the simplest memory addressing mode as examples, it's important to note that the technique works identically for different numbers of operands and for arbitrary addressing modes.
 Indeed, even for implicit memory operands, the hardware will produce shadow page faults alerting us to their presence.
-The primary limitation is an instruction that includes multiple reads and/or multiple writes to the same page may not have all of its reads and writes captured.
-We describe this in more detail later.
+The primary limitation is that an instruction with multiple reads and/or multiple writes to the same page may not have all of its reads and writes captured.
+We describe this in detail later.
 All addressing mode computations, as well as segmentation, are done well before a page fault on instruction or data references can result.
-The hardware does this heavy-lifting for us.
+The hardware does this heavy-lifting.

 Instruction decoding and emulation: Step 3 of the processing described above requires basic instruction decoding.
 The issue is that x86/x64 instructions are of variable length (from 1 to 15 bytes).
 Hence, in order to determine what next is, we need to be able to determine the size of the current instruction.
 If the MIME does not need to trace control-flow instructions, this is the only requirement.
 If control-flow instructions are to be handled by the MIME, then we must further decode control-flow instructions to the point where we can also determine their target address.
-Our implementation uses the open source Quix86 decoder [10] to do this decoding for us.
+Our implementation uses the open source Quix86 decoder [8] to do this decoding for us.
 No emulation is done at all-we rely on the hardware to do instruction execution for us instead.